 To that end, we have worked with growers, university/government extension and industry to develop a prototype we’re calling the “Label Summary Sheet”, or LSS for short.
-It does not replace or interpret the current label, which is a legal document.
+We presented the concept in a series of public presentations in western Canada as part of the RealAgriculture TechTour Live event in 2018.
+The LSS does not replace or interpret the current label, which is a legal document.
 It is a summary intended to accompany it.
-Now remember: this is simply a proposal.
+At this stage the LSS is simply a proposal.
 These documents are not intended for use right now; we hope they will grow and change for the better as they stimulate discussion.

 Consider this metaphor: You have just purchased a laptop.
 When you unbox it, you get an in-depth instruction guide that covers everything from operation to trouble shooting and includes all the legal riders.
 It’s a daunting technical document that you likely won’t read unless something goes wrong.
 Knowing that, manufacturers include a graphic and accessible quick start-up guide that summarizes the most common and critical issues.
 It doesn’t replace the instruction manual, it just augments it.
 If you can’t find what you need in the quick start-up guide, you are referred to the more fulsome description in the instruction manual.
 Think of the pesticide label as the instruction manual and the LSS as the quick start-up guide.